EternityForest/KaithemAutomation/kaithem/src/docs/help.md

 #### sm.addRule(start, event, dest)

-Add a rule to an existing state that triggers when event(which can be any string, but values beginning with \_\_ are reserved) happens.
+Add a rule to an existing state that triggers when event(which can be any string, or a function but values beginning with \_\_ are reserved) happens.

 Dest can be the name of a state, or else it can be a function that takes one parameter, the machine itself, and returns either None or a string.

 This function will be called anytime the rule is triggered.
 If it returns None, nothing happens.
-If it returns a string, the machine will enter the state named by that string
+If it returns a string, the machine will enter the state named by that string.

+If event is a function, it will be continually polled at sm.pollRate, defaulting to 24(24Hz), and every time it is true the rule will be followed.

+When multiple function triggers are added to the same state, they are polled in the order they are added in.

 #### sm.setTimer(state, length, dest)